Sieciechu/lendinvest/README.md

 ### Introduction
-This library is kind of fast-short, to be done within few days, excercise about playing with golang and DDD and unit testing.
+This is just an *excercise*.
+The library is kind of fast-short, to be done within few days, excercise about playing with golang and DDD and unit testing.
 It's not meant to be perfect.
 Everything is done without using a database.
 It's more a package than app.
 App is non interactive and is created only to show basics of package.
 The most things happen in the tests.

 ### How to install:
 Clone the git repository to folder outside of your $GOPATH as the project uses go modules.